hugos0910/Data_Science_London/README.md

 * Logistic Regression -  0.81333

 The cross-validation accuracy closely resembles the prediction accuracy of the test data.
 It is not surprising that the SVM outperforms the KNN for the test set, since they had extremely close cross-validation accruacy.
+If this competition is still active, my best score would place me at 68th place out of 192 competitors.